-The USDA in the new food pyramid diagram does recommend a daily vitamin nutritional supplement.
+The USDA in the MyPlate food diagram does recommend a daily vitamin nutritional supplement.

 Taking a high quality broad-spectrum nutritional vitamin supplement on a regular basis can ensure that your body has enough of the nutrients needed to perform and function the way it is supposed to.

 Choosing one of the high-quality nutritional vitamin supplements helps fill the ‘gaps’ in nutrition that everyone has.

 High quality daily nutritional vitamin supplements should include amino acids like L-Carnosine, alpha lipoic acid and acetyl L-Carnitine that provide proven benefits.